A Wild and Natural Place

 There are also galleries of images of local wildlife and scenery.

-The Shingle Street Biodiversity Survey of 2015
+The Shingle Street Biodiversity Survey

-This was a comprehensive survey of the flora and fauna of the Shingle Street area, to demonstrate its great biodiversity and establish its importance as a rich and sensitive environment to be conserved and protected.
+This is a comprehensive survey of the flora and fauna of the Shingle Street area, to demonstrate its great biodiversity and establish its importance as a rich and sensitive environment to be conserved and protected.

 Shingle Street is a locality of great natural diversity and abundance, which already has multiple designations as an SSSI (Site of Special Scientific Interest), AONB (Area of Outstanding Natural Beauty), Ramsar site, SAC (Special Area of Conservation) and SPA (Special Protection Area).
 It also has close to it other RSPB, Suffolk Wildlife Trust and National Trust reserves or protected areas.

-See a review of the project here.
+See reviews of the project here.

-The full report and its technical appendices can be downloaded here free of charge (see dark green sidebar on the right or at the foot of the page if you are using a small screen).
+The full report and its technical appendices can be downloaded here free of charge – see dark green sidebar on the right (or at the foot of the page if you are using a small screen).

 We gratefully acknowledge the support of our Sponsors: